Navideck/universal_ble/README.md

 Add the `Bluetooth` capability to the macOS app from Xcode.

-### Windows
+### Windows / Linux

+Your Bluetooth adapter needs to support at least Bluetooth 4.0.
+If you have more than 1 adapters, the first one returned from the system will be picked.

-When publishing on Windows you need to declare the following [capabilities](https://learn.microsoft.com/en-us/windows/uwp/packaging/app-capability-declarations): `bluetooth, radios`
+When publishing on Windows you need to declare the following [capabilities](https://learn.microsoft.com/en-us/windows/uwp/packaging/app-capability-declarations): `bluetooth, radios`.

 ### Web